 Right-click (Windows) or Control-click (Mac OS) anywhere in a column header, and choose the column you want to hide or show.
 Alternatively, right-click or Control-click the name of a column, and choose Hide This.
-Netry: A short, mark part to the column name indicates that the column is shown.

 Note: A check mark next to the column name indicates that the column is shown.